caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

 **make_mask**
 --------------------------------------------------

-  Build mask from existing image using SoFiA and/or threshold cutoff
+  Build mask from an existing image using SoFiA and/or a threshold cutoff.

   **enable**

     *bool*, *optional*, *default = true*

-    Execute this worker
+    Enable the 'make_mask' segment.

   **mask_with**

     *{"thresh", "sofia"}*, *optional*, *default = sofia*

-    Tool to use for masking
+    The tool to use for masking.
+Options are 'thresh' and 'sofia'.

   **input_image**